Court Review

-AJA’s well-respected quarterly publication, Court Review, features current articles on trends, innovations, and topics of practical interest to judges.
-The current issue featured articles are excerpted below.
+AJA's well-respected quarterly publication, Court Review, features current articles on trends, innovations, and topics of practical interest to judges.
+The current issue's featured articles are excerpted below.

 - Complete Issue